paulkasidit/jacket_api/README.md

 ## Description

-This website was built as a demonstration Jacket API for importing knock off jackets from abroad.
+This website was built as a demonstration API for importing knock off jackets from abroad.

 ## Setup/Installation Requirements